-Integration of microgrids and energy generating assets by businesses and individuals are often bringing energy supply closer to the point of use—the “last mile” from transformers to end-user meters.
-In many areas, the hardware that enables bidirectional energy flow for a more distributed, agile grid exists, but the value of each generation asset can’t be fully realized without software that can integrate energy at all scales into the larger electricity delivery system and prioritize the highest value, most reliable power.
+Integration of microgrids and energy-generating assets by businesses and individuals is often bringing energy supply closer to the point of use—the “last mile” from transformers to end-user meters.
+In many areas, the hardware that enables bidirectional energy flow for a more distributed, agile grid exists, but the value of each generation asset can’t be fully realized without software to integrate energy at all scales into the larger electricity delivery system and prioritize the highest value, most reliable power.

-Some utilities are looking for technologies that can be used to deploy renewable energy sources in a low-cost, stable and secure manner to be utilized behind and in front of the meter for grid services and use cases such as resiliency-as-a-service.
+Some utilities are looking for technologies that can deploy renewable energy sources in a low-cost, stable and secure manner to be utilized behind and in front of the meter for grid services and use cases such as resiliency-as-a-service.

 Varying energy generation sources create complex operational challenges, but energy management technologies can use data to monitor, analyze and control behind-the-meter assets and fully capitalize on DERs.
 A smart software/hardware solution enables stakeholders on both sides of the meter to realize the highest value and most reliable electricity from all available energy sources.
 DERs become additional revenue sources for asset owners and controllable inputs for grid operators.